cvc5/ethos/user_manual.md

 (alf.concat bvor #b0000 #b0000)       == #b0000
 (alf.concat bvor (bvor a b) (bvor b)) == (bvor a b b)
 ```

+> If no free parameters are used in the nil terminator of a parameterized constant, then it is treated equivalent to if it were declared via an ordinary declare-const command, and a warning is issued.

 ## <a name="overloading"></a>Overloading